Maximizing Social Welfare and Agreement via Information Design in Linear-Quadratic-Gaussian Games: Social Welfare Maximization

+$H^{-1}$ is positive definite because eigenvalues of $H^{-1}$ are equal to reciprocals of eigenvalues of $H$ which are positive.
+Therefore, $K^{T}F_{H}^W K \neq 0 $ is positive definite for any matrix $K$.
+The result follows from Proposition \ref{pro:full-info}. \end{proof}

-Together with the previous results in this section, Proposition \ref{prop_public} implies that in scenarios where full information disclosure is not optimal, e.g., for supermodular games, the optimal information structure has to include private signals.
+Together with the previous results in this section, Proposition \ref{prop_public} implies that for full information disclosure to be suboptimal in welfare maximization, the payoff has to include individual payoff states or asymmetric payoff matrix, and the designer has to consider private signals.